tsubasaxZZZ/azure-docs/articles/storage/common/redundancy-migration.md

 <sup>2</sup> Conversion from ZRS to GZRS/RA-GZRS or vice versa is not supported in the following regions: US East 2, US East, Europe West.

 > [!CAUTION]
 > If you performed an [account failover](storage-disaster-recovery-guidance.md) for your (RA-)GRS or (RA-)GZRS account, the account is locally redundant in the new primary region after the failover.
 Live migration to ZRS or GZRS for an LRS account resulting from a failover is not supported.
+This is also true for so-called failback operations.
+So, for example, if an account failover from RA-GZRS and is migrated to LRS in the secondary region and then configured to RA-GRS again, it cannot be live migrated to RA-GZRS in the original primary region.
 You will need to perform a [manual migration](#perform-a-manual-migration-to-zrs) to ZRS or GZRS.

 ## Change the replication setting